Working for the City of Colorado Springs is Rewarding

 An FSA for Dependent Day Care allows you to allocate money on a pre-tax basis to reimburse yourself for dependent care services.

 Instead of participating in the Social Security System, the City and its Civilian Employees and Elected Officials are members of the State of Colorado pension system that is administered under State law by the Public Employees’ Retirement Association (PERA).
 Participation is mandatory for eligible employees.
-To fund future pension benefits, employees contribute 8% of PERA-includable salary to their account (member contribution rate is currently slated to increase by an additional .5% of pay on July 1, 2020).
-The City contributes 13.7% (to include AED & SAED) of the same earnings to the local government division.
-As with the employee rate, the employer rate will increase by .5% on July 1, 2020.
+To fund future pension benefits, employees contribute 8.5% of PERA-includable salary to their account.
+The City contributes 14.2% (to include AED & SAED) of the same earnings to the local government division.
+The employer rate will increase by .02% on July 1, 2021 to 14.22%.
+Employee rates will not increase in 2021.
 PERA is a defined benefit plan, and your retirement income is based upon your age, your years of service, and your three to five years of Highest Average Salary (HAS), depending upon your PERA entry date.
 Most employees hired after 12/31/2018 can choose to be part of the PERA defined benefit plan (DB) or the defined contribution plan (DC).
 Additional information about PERA benefits is available through PERA at (800) 759-7372, copera.org.

 The Colorado PERA DB retirement plan is a hybrid defined benefit plan.
 It is designed to attract and retain employees who are interested in working in Colorado PERA-covered employment for a large part of their careers, while providing greater portability for shorter careers than a traditional defined benefit plan.
 Over the years, Colorado PERA has worked with the State Legislature and others to address issues such as portability, cost-of-living adjustments, and overall improvement of the benefits Colorado PERA members receive.
 These changes have made the Colorado PERA defined benefit plan more flexible and portable.
 Colorado PERA members and the State of Colorado benefit from a conservative yet innovative approach to public pension management.